3D Printing in the Retail Sector

 The bottom line though is it has helped us get developments down from weeks to days and that gives us and our customers an advantage over others, for a while!

 Chris Samworth, Design Director at Bluefrog, went on to detail how these printers go way beyond their original intended use for design prototyping and are now an integral part of the production process:

 Bluefrog Design was formed in 2000 and incorporated as a limited company in 2003.
 We are a product design innovation consultancy working across the UK and Europe.
 During 2009 we made our first acquisition in the purchase of a Dimension 768 ABS 3D printer from Laser Lines primarily to serve the prototyping requirements of our client base for projects in the FMCG, medical, scientific and transport markets.
 This move was made to add value to our portfolio of services and reduce cost.

 In 2015 we were at a stage where our original printer was over capacity to a point where we were using Laser Lines’ 3D bureau service for the overflow.
 We therefore made our second acquisition of a Fortus 250mc ABS 3D printer with its more advanced technology, including a soluble support system and three resolution options.

 We are now able to produce more robust and useable parts both for design verification and testing purposes at a prototype level, where dimensional accuracy and stability are in line with injection moulding parameters.
 Indeed where tooling cost is prohibitive we have manufactured functional parts for mainstream production and often have produced complex assemblies as a single entity ensuring form fit and function, reducing component count and cost.

 These are just two examples of how valuable 3D printing can be to the industry.
-It would be impossible to list them all here but come and visit us on Stand No. Y12 at this year’s Retail Design Expo and find out how we can assist your business.
+It would be impossible to list them all here but please contact us and find out how we can assist your business.